Yanwei-Sun/Yanwei-Sun.github.io/_pages/about.md

 Broadly speaking, my research focuses on _designing and operating modern platforms and market mechanisms in settings with **strategic agents** and **informational frictions**_.
-My research has two primary thrusts: (1) **managing strategic interactions through the design of information structures and market rules in platform operations**, and (2) **harnessing AI-driven predictions to design more effective market mechanisms**.
+My research has two primary thrusts: (1) **managing strategic interactions through the design of information structures and market rules in platform operations**, and (2) **harnessing AI-driven predictions to design more effective market mechanisms, encompassing both AI-assisted mechanism design and marketplace design for AI agents**.